 - Carpet will quickly wear out under chairs and in areas with heavy foot-traffic.

 - Try getting a bright or pale carpet which contrasts sharply with black wires and cables.
 This will reduce the risk of accidentally tripping and hurting yourself.
 (Toward that end, you should also pick up some cheap cable ties.)

 Obviously, you’re not playing to a live audience when you’re in the studio – you’re recording.
-Therefore, you’ll need the assistance of recording software.
-There are multiple software options, but two of the most popular are called Cakewalk Sonar and Ableton Live.
+Therefore, you’ll need the assistance of recording software (also known as a Digital Audio Workstation— DAW for short).
+There are multiple software options, but two of the most popular are called ProTools, Ableton Live, and ProTools little sibling GarageBand.